-Our team hit the road to speak with veterans from coast to coast who aren't enrolled in VA health care.
-Our interviews focused on what their military-civilian transition was like for them and centered on how 4 areas changed over time: health, finances, relationships and career.
+Our team hit the road to speak with veterans from coast to coast who aren't enrolled in VA health care, to better understand their lives from the perspective of their military-civilian transition experience.
+We centered our understanding and analysis on how 4 areas changed over time: health, finances, relationships and career.

 For this person, transition ends when the pillar of their identity, being needed to support their family, is no longer their primary activity.
 Because the need to support their family is so high, they tend to have a relatively focused transition between military and civilian life, but then once those responsibilities (and built in social networks) subside, tend to find an emptiness that could benefit from additional support far later in life.